Food Industry on High Alert

 Raw Material Sourcing Emerges as Key Issue Beyond Labeling

-With the implementation of the full labeling system for genetically modified organisms (GMO) approaching, domestic food companies are re-examining their entire raw material sourcing strategies.
-This is because changes in labeling standards are seen as more than just a matter of label descriptions-they could disrupt the structure of raw material supply and undermine production stability.
+As the implementation of the mandatory full labeling system for genetically modified organisms (GMO) approaches, domestic food companies are re-examining their entire raw material procurement strategies.
+This is because they believe that changes in labeling standards could affect not only labeling itself, but also the structure of raw material sourcing and production stability.
 Given the industry's reliance on imports for key grains such as soybeans and corn, supply chain risks have emerged as a critical variable.

-According to the food industry on December 16, the "Partial Amendment to the Food Sanitation Act," which passed the National Assembly plenary session, mandates GMO labeling even for certain items in which genetically modified substances or proteins do not remain after the manufacturing or processing stage.
+According to the food industry on December 16, the "Partial Amendment to the Food Sanitation Act," which passed the National Assembly's plenary session, requires GMO labeling even for certain items that do not contain genetically modified substances or proteins after the manufacturing or processing stage.
 The specific items subject to labeling will be determined by the head of the Ministry of Food and Drug Safety after review and resolution by the Food Sanitation Deliberation Committee under the Ministry.

-The industry believes that the full GMO labeling system is likely to function as a regulation that effectively influences raw material selection, going beyond the existing labeling system.
-Until now, labeling was only required if genetically modified DNA or protein was detected after manufacturing or processing.
-Going forward, however, labeling will be required if the raw material itself is GMO, regardless of whether it is processed or not.
+The industry sees the full GMO labeling system as likely to function as a regulation that effectively influences raw material selection, going beyond the existing labeling regime.
+Until now, the labeling requirement only applied if genetically modified DNA or protein was detected after manufacturing or processing.
+Going forward, however, products will have to be labeled as GMO if the raw materials are genetically modified, regardless of whether they are processed or not.

 The challenge lies in sourcing non-GMO ingredients.
-In the global grain market, non-GMO soybeans and corn account for only a limited share.
-Strict segregation from GMO ingredients is required throughout the production and distribution process, resulting in supply sources being concentrated in specific countries or regions.
-This makes the supply chain more vulnerable to disruptions caused by weather anomalies or geopolitical factors.
+Non-GMO soybeans and corn account for only a limited share of the global grain market.
+Moreover, strict segregation from GMO ingredients is required throughout production and distribution, resulting in supply chains being concentrated in specific countries or regions.
+This structure makes the supply of non-GMO ingredients more vulnerable to disruptions caused by weather anomalies or geopolitical factors.

-Supply chain management costs are also a burden.
-Using non-GMO ingredients requires a comprehensive tracking and management system from production to distribution, storage, and processing.
-The industry views this not as a simple switch of raw materials, but as a structural change that requires a complete overhaul of supply sources and management systems.
-This is especially challenging for small and medium-sized food companies, which face relatively higher conversion costs and management burdens.
+Supply chain management costs are also a significant burden.
+To use non-GMO ingredients, companies must establish traceability and management systems covering the entire process from production to distribution, storage, and processing.
+The industry views this not as a simple ingredient swap but as a structural change requiring a reorganization of supply sources and a complete overhaul of management systems.
+This transition is expected to be especially costly and burdensome for small and medium-sized food companies.

-The pressure of rising costs is another practical concern.
-Non-GMO soybeans and corn are often traded at prices more than 20% higher than their GMO counterparts in the international market.
-Given that the domestic food industry relies heavily on imports for major raw materials such as soybeans, corn, and canola, switching to non-GMO ingredients is inevitably linked to increased production costs.
+Rising cost pressures are also a practical concern.
+Non-GMO soybeans and corn are often traded at prices more than 20% higher than GMO ingredients on the international market.
+Given the domestic food industry's heavy reliance on imports for major raw materials such as soybeans, corn, and canola, switching to non-GMO ingredients will inevitably lead to increased production costs.

-Industry forecasts suggest that if the transition to non-GMO ingredients becomes widespread, the prices of primary processed foods could rise by 5% to 15% or more.
-Furthermore, if these costs are passed on to secondary and tertiary processed foods such as snacks, beverages, and instant foods, the impact on consumer prices could be even more pronounced.
+Industry forecasts suggest that if the transition to non-GMO becomes widespread, prices of primary processed foods could rise by 5-15% or more.
+Furthermore, if these increased costs are passed down to secondary and tertiary processed foods such as snacks, beverages, and instant foods, consumers could feel an even greater impact on overall food prices.

-An industry insider stated, "If the full GMO labeling system functions as a de facto regulation on raw materials rather than just a labeling system, we must closely examine its impact on overall prices and industrial competitiveness.
-Unless the enforcement ordinance is carefully designed with a grace period, phased implementation, and precise exception criteria, policy side effects will be unavoidable."
+An industry official commented, "If the full GMO labeling system functions as a de facto regulation on raw materials rather than just a labeling system, we must carefully assess its impact on prices and overall industrial competitiveness.
+Unless the enforcement decree is designed with a well-structured grace period, phased implementation, and clear exceptions, policy side effects will be unavoidable."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.